When to plant Komatsuna in Pendleton County, KY

 Pendleton County, Kentucky is in USDA Hardiness Zone 6b.
 The average last spring frost is April 16 and first fall frost is October 25.

-Pendleton County County sits in USDA Zone 6b.
+Pendleton County sits in USDA Zone 6b.
 Komatsuna grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Komatsuna grow in Pendleton County County's climate?
+Can Komatsuna grow in Pendleton County's climate?

 Your Pendleton County Garden Planner — Free